-- Epically Earthy – Does the smell of fresh mud immediately calm you down, no matter how much rushing around you may have had to do that day?
-Well, my friend, let me introduce you to pungent patchouli.
-A scent commonly associated with hippies and drum circles, it boasts properties of stress relief and can actually be used as an antifungal agent!
+Epically Earthy – Does the smell of fresh mud immediately calm you down, no matter how much rushing around you may have had to do that day?
+Well, my friend, let me introduce you to woody and earthy patchouli.
+A scent commonly associated with hippies and drum circles, it boasts properties of stress relief and can actually be used as an anti-fungal agent!
 If you find patchouli to be a bit strong, feel free to balance it out with a floral scent such as lily or perhaps even try cedar oil instead.

-- Place candelilla wax in a small metal or heatproof glass bowl (see Top tips, page 84).
-Pour enough water into a small saucepan to come about 1½ inches (4 cm) up the side; bring to a simmer.
-Place bowl on saucepan, making sure the bottom doesn’t touch the water.
+Step 1: Place the candelilla wax in a small metal or heatproof glass bowl.
+Melt it over a double boiler by pour enough water into a small saucepan to come about 1½ inches (4 cm) up the side; bring to a simmer.
+Place the bowl on top of the saucepan, making sure the bottom doesn’t touch the water.
 Heat, stirring, for 5 to 10 minutes or until wax is melted and smooth.

 In terms of wear, solid perfume will last about 4-8 hours once applied to the skin and is meant to wear off during the day.
 When it comes to shelf life, solid perfume can last anywhere from 1-10 years, with 3-5 years often being the average lifespan.

 And while solid perfume is an excellent way to stay smelling fresh while on the go, do consider that it can become more liquid-y when left in the heat too long.
 If you find your perfume looking soupy, just stick it in the fridge to get it solid!

 One of the best things about making DIY perfume is that you have a go-to vegan gift idea to make for your friends and loved ones, depending on what they want to smell like!